illyfrancis/scribble/docs/draft.md

 #### Destination systems

 The messages 'flow-out' from VUS to destinations.
-There are two type of destination, first is for the clients and the other is for the internal message consumption, in the current BRD, Infomediaray.
+There are two type of destination, first is for the clients and the other is for the internal message consumption, in the current BRD, Infomediary.
 The integration component for the clients is covered previously.

 As with other integration components, the same concerns and responsibilities pointed out so far also applies to these.
-In addition, further responsibility must be considered because of the additional role that VUS is performing as a message producer in this instance.
+In addition, further responsibility must be considered because of the additional role that VUS is performing as a message producer in this instance. [ ??? expand ???]

 #### Reference data